Makhzen (Tunisia): Makhzen families

-These makhzen families represented a relative stabilisation of central power in the sixteenth and seventeenth centuries relative to the political systems of previous eras; they replaced the old tribal elites whose support had previously been essential to maintaining power.
+These makhzen families represented a stabilisation of central power in the sixteenth and seventeenth centuries relative to the political systems of previous eras; they replaced the old tribal elites whose support had previously been essential to maintaining power.
 During the Ottoman period the Tunisian state proceeded to consolidate itself without seeking any significant foundation either in ideological legitimation or in representing the interests of the community of the governed.
 This new state formation freed itself from the need for tribal support by maintaining a central army and governing through a makhzen establishment.
 The Tunisian state came to rely upon Mediterranean trade to supplement its inadequate internal resources.
 Although this benefited the existing makhzens and allowed them to remain in power without any need for active local support, Mediterranean trade encouraged trade monopolies, permitting European powers and their merchants to become directly involved in the politics.

 These families constituted an elite exercising economic oligarchy close to the central power of the Bey, reinforced by political and familial distinctions of rank.
 Most of the high functionaries of the 18th century Tunisian state owed their wealth to their official positions, rather than inheriting it.
 One notorious example was Qacim Ben Soultana, self-made man, who took advantage of his official position to amass a colossal fortune by devoting himself to foreign trade and arming privateers as well as by exploiting his urban and agricultural properties.
 Indeed, dominant positions in the export trade were often held by Turkish or Mamluk officials such as Slimane Belhadj, the second largest exporter of wheat, oil and poppy or Hammouda Lasram, Agha of Zouaoua and Head of Customs was the largest exporter of poppy.
 However these fortunes, no matter how large they grew, remained insecure and at the mercy of the Bey.
 Ben Soultana, for example, was ruined by an arbitrary decision of the Bey in July 1730.